The Importance of Regular DEXA Scans for Bone Health

 Safety Considerations

 One major advantage of DEXA scans is that they use a minimal amount of radiation, making them safe for regular use.
 In fact, a DEXA scan exposes patients to about one-tenth the radiation of a standard chest X-ray.
-The benefits of assessing bone health greatly outweigh the minimal risk involved.
+The benefits of assessing bone health greatly outweigh any minimal risk involved.

 Lifestyle Changes to Consider